 Located just north of Racine, these two lakeshore communities boast some of the finest homes, boutiques and shops in Racine County.
 One of the county’s earliest settlements, Wind Point sits on a small peninsula that juts into Lake Michigan.
 The Wind Point Lighthouse, built in 1880, is considered to be the oldest and tallest lighthouse still operating on the Great Lakes.
 The area has long been a preferred residential area for many of Racine’s civic leaders.
 Located here is Wingspread.
 Built by Frank Lloyd Wright for Herbert and Jane Johnson in 1938, it is considered the last of Wright’s Prairie homes and is now a conference center.

-Located southwest of Racine along Highway 11 (Durand Avenue), these communities boast relaxed living and easy access to the urban comforts of Racine, Milwaukee and northern Illinois.
-Mt.
-Pleasant is the largest of the three communities, covering much of the land between I-94 and Racine.
-Mt.
-Pleasant is the second-most populous community in the county and continues to develop rapidly because of its proximity to both Racine and Milwaukee.
+Located southwest of Racine along Highway 11 (Durand Avenue), the communities of Mount Pleasant, Sturtevant and Elmwood Park boast relaxed living and easy access to the urban comforts of Racine, Milwaukee and northern Illinois.
+Mount Pleasant is the largest of the three communities, covering much of the land between I-94 and Racine.
+Mount Pleasant is the second-most populous community in the county and continues to develop rapidly because of its proximity to both Racine and Milwaukee.

-Located at the northern end of Racine County, the towns of Caledonia and Raymond offer a rural setting that is close to General Mitchell International Airport and midway between Racine and Milwaukee.
-Caledonia is the largest villages in the state with more than 25,000 residents.
+Located at the northern end of Racine County, the towns of Caledonia and Raymond offer a rural setting that is midway between Racine and Milwaukee.
+Caledonia is one of the largest villages in the state with more than 25,000 residents.
 Covering all of eastern Racine County between Racine and the Milwaukee County line, it is a rapidly developing area of Racine County because of its proximity to Milwaukee and the interstate.

 Raymond is located west of I-94 between Highway K and the Milwaukee County line.
 It is home to the always bustling 7-Mile Fair, the "grand daddy of flea markets."
-Located on Seven Mile Road, just west of I-94, the year-round, flea market offers finds for collectors and bargain hunters alike.
+Located on Seven Mile Road just west of I-94, the year-round market offers finds for collectors and bargain hunters alike.

 Life is relaxed and simple in rural Racine County, where there is a wealth of recreational opportunities for people of all ages.
-This is the home of the Racine County Fairgrounds, the Ives Groves Golf Course, and Home Run Heaven, a complete sporting facility.
-Even though this area is rural in nature, western Racine County is only a half-hour drive from downtown Milwaukee and Mitchell International Airport.
-New subdivisions can be found outside all three of the communities of Dover, Union Grove and Yorkville.
+Rural in nature, it is only a half-hour drive from downtown Milwaukee and Mitchell International Airport.
+New subdivisions can be found outside all three of the communities.
 Union Grove, located at the intersection of U.S. 45 and Hwy.
 11, it is the home of the Great Lakes Dragway, a popular location for drag racing.